ueren97/raspberrypi_basic/README.md

 # raspberrypi_basic

-This repository is about basic operation of Raspberry pi.
+This repository is about basic operation of Raspberry Pi (Mainly Python).
+It has been tesed on Rasperry Pi 3 model B.